 The venue is beautiful and modern, the hostess was was very welcoming and we were seated quickly.
-The Service was too notch, yielding another delightful Nobu experience.
+The service was top notch, yielding another delightful Nobu experience.

 We got the Premium Prix Fixe menu, and the delicious courses did not disappoint.
 The standout of the night was the toro with truffles....amazing, maybe even cheating with such delectable ingredients!